-What is the relationship between adherence to dietary guidelines/recommendations or specific dietary patterns, assessed using an index or score, and risk of cardiovascular disease?
+What is the relationship between adherence to dietary guidelines and recommendations or specific dietary patterns, assessed using an index or score, and risk of cardiovascular disease?

 GradeI – Strong

-- Three major categories of dietary pattern scores were identified related to cardiovascular disease (CVD) risk: dietary exposure based on adherence to (1) a Mediterranean dietary pattern, (2) dietary guidelines recommendations, or (3) a DASH diet.
+- Three major categories of dietary pattern scores were identified related to cardiovascular disease (CVD) risk, which were dietary exposure based on adherence to:

 - A smaller number of studies examined intermediate, secondary outcomes and other individual clinical endpoints outcomes with mixed results.